kevinlin/ai-sdlc-playbook/docs/slash-command/commands/mr-review.md

 3. DO NOT include a Final Summary comment

 For each inline comment, please:
-- Reference the specific Cursor rule that applies, if any
+- Reference the specific IDE rule that applies, if any
-- Make it clear the comment it is made by Cursor IDE
+- Make it clear the comment is made by [you] (Claude Code, Cursor, Codex, etc)
 - Include file names and line numbers
-- The inline commment should be inserted right after the code referring to (line number + 1)
+- The inline comment should be inserted right after the code referring to (line number + 1)
 - Be specific and actionable
 - Skip comments only about documentation changes
-- Highlgiht any potential bugs or issues that need to be addressed
+- Highlight any potential bugs or issues that need to be addressed
 - Provide code examples for suggested improvements
 - Explain the reasoning behind each suggestion